rgmyr/OutcropsGeeWhiz/README.md

 **NOTE ON UPDATES**: we are working on improvements and extensions to this weekend hackathon project in a private repository for now.
 This code will likely be open-sourced at a later date.
-Planned features include data stucture/format conversions, facies boundary modeling, visualization utilities, and optional GPU acceleration of raw point cloud processing,
+Planned features include data stucture/format conversions, facies boundary modeling, visualization utilities, and optional GPU acceleration of raw point cloud processing.

 # Outcrops, Gee Whiz!